 If your family's financial situation has significantly changed since you filed your FAFSA (i.e. loss of job, medical emergency etc.) please indicate that in the short application.

-July 22 - Scholarships awarded to students.
-Notifications will be sent out via e-mail.
+July 21 - Scholarships awarded to students.
+Notifications will be sent out via e-mail with acceptance to program.